Understanding Aadhaar Security and Data Protection

 Strong Encryption: Protecting Your Data with Digital Locks

 Think of encryption as a secret code that scrambles your information.
-When your Aadhaar data is stored or sent from one place to another, it’s encrypted.
+When your Aadhaar data is stored or sent from one place to another, it&#8217s encrypted.
 This means it’s turned into a jumbled mess of characters that only authorised systems with the correct ‘digital key’ can understand.
-Even if someone were to intercept this data, they wouldn’t be able to read or use it because it’s locked away with this strong digital protection.
+Even if someone were to intercept this data, they would be unable to read or use it because it&#8217s locked away with this strong digital protection.

 Limiting Who Can See Your Information

 The Aadhaar system is designed so that organisations only get the information they absolutely need to confirm your identity.
 For example, if you are opening a bank account, the bank only needs to know that your Aadhaar details match the person standing in front of them.
 The system confirms your identity without revealing all your personal details to them.
-It’s like a bouncer at a club who just checks your ID to see if you’re old enough, without needing to know where you live or what your favourite colour is.
+It’s like a bouncer at a club who just checks your ID to see if you&#8217re old enough, without requiring details like your address or favourite colour.
 This ‘need-to-know’ principle helps keep your data private.

 Virtual Aadhaar and Masked Aadhaar: Extra Privacy Tools for You